-Pericarditis is an inflammation of the pericardium.
-Pericarditis is usually acute – it develops suddenly and may last up to several months.
-The condition usually clears up after 3 months, but sometimes attacks can come and go for years.
+Pericarditis is an inflammation of the pericardium, the thin, two-layered, fluid-filled sac that covers the outer surface of your heart.
+Pericarditis usually develops suddenly and may last from weeks up to several months.
+The condition usually clears up after three months, but sometimes attacks can come and go for years.
 Sometimes there is extra fluid in the space between the pericardial layers, which is called pericardial effusion.

 Symptoms and Causes

 - Is sharp and stabbing (This happens when your heart rubs against your pericardium).